-6. RETIREMENT PLAN
+7. BENEFIT PLAN

-The Company maintains a retirement plan for the benefit of all eligible employees, as defined in the plan.
-The plan provides for both a matching contribution based on employees' elective deferrals and a voluntary Company contribution based on compensation.
-The retirement plan expense was \$22,310 for the year ended June 30, 2022.
+The Company maintains a Safe Harbor 401(k) Plan for participants who satisfy the eligibility requirements, as defined in the plan.
+The plan provides for a safe harbor matching contribution equal to 100% of the amount the participant contributes to the Plan for each payroll period up to 4% of Plan Compensation.
+The retirement plan expense was \$25,292 and \$22,310 for the years ended June 30, 2023 and 2022.